Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 In our opinion, the caves are THE best attraction in the entire Las Grutas hot springs resort complex.

-Geothermally heated water seeps through the walls and ceiling and collects in several large caverns inside the mountain in the southeastern end of the resort.
-Visitors can enter the cave through the large entrance and swim in the warm waters and explore all the hidden cavities inside.
+Geothermally heated water seeps through the walls and ceiling and collects in several large caverns inside the mountain at the southeastern end of the resort.
+Visitors can enter the cave through the large entrance, swim in the warm waters, and explore all the hidden cavities inside.

-Though space can be cramped, especially during the weekends, it’s fun to explore the cave and discover all the different cave rooms.
+Though space can be cramped, especially on weekends, exploring the cave and discovering all the different cave rooms is fun.

-Pro Tip: If you want to take pictures while in the cave, bringing along your own Waterproof Cellphone Pouch is very necessary.
-We didn’t bring one along when we visited, but we saw almost every other visitor taking pictures with their cell phones through these waterproof bags.
+Pro Tip: Bring a waterproof cellphone pouch if you want to take pictures while in the cave.
+We didnโt bring one along when we visited, but we saw almost every other visitor taking pictures with their cell phones through these waterproof bags.

-Situated just above the caves is a 15 meter long tunnel that visitors can enter and carefully make your way, by swimming through hot pools, to the end and back.
-You will have to walk on unstable, rocky ground, so it is good idea to wear water shoes.
+Situated just above the caves is a 15-meter-long tunnel; visitors can enter and carefully swim through hot pools to the end and back.
+You must walk on unstable, rocky ground, so wearing water shoes is a good idea.

 Like the caves below, warm water seeps out from the walls and ceiling.

-But the single flashlight from the guide isn’t enough to get to the end of the tunnel, however.
+But the single flashlight from the guide isnโt enough to get to the end of the tunnel.
 So we recommend bringing your own waterproof flashlight or cell phone (in a waterproof bag, of course!)

 The River (Rio)

-While the other attractions have limited capacity and can be quite packed during the weekends, the river offers visitors the best opportunity to get outside and swim in the warm waters without having to constantly bump elbows with strangers.
+While the other attractions have limited capacity and can be quite packed during the weekends, the river offers visitors the best opportunity to get outside and swim in the warm waters without constantly bumping elbows with strangers.

 All along the river, running along the bottom of the canyon, are places to camp and relax throughout the day.
 Stones have been strategically placed to gather the warm river water into cascading pools, making the river deep enough to swim in.

-River Tip: The river area can get crowded and loud as you get closer to the caves.
+River Tip: The river area can get crowded and loud as you approach the caves.
 But the farther away you walk away from the caves, the quieter and less crowded the river bank gets.

 The entire resort/complex of Las Grutas de Tolantongo is huge!
 And it can be hard to make the most efficient use of your limited time here.

-If you can help it, do everything you can to arrive at the Las Grutas de Tolantongo resort during a weekday.
+If you can help it, do everything possible to arrive at the Las Grutas de Tolantongo resort on a weekday.
 And preferably before Friday.

-The entire complex is literally packed with domestic tourists from Friday to Sunday.
+The entire complex is packed with domestic tourists from Friday to Sunday.

 If you come on the weekends, expect there to be long lines to enter the caves and tunnel.

-Of the 4 main attractions, the thermal pools are the most separated from the other three (caves, tunnel, and river).
-The thermal pools are higher up by the rim of the canyon and the other three sites are at the base of the canyon.
+Of the four main attractions, the thermal pools are the most separated from the other three (caves, tunnel, and river).
+The thermal pools are higher up by the canyon’s rim, and the other three sites are at the base of the canyon.

-Right when you purchase your entry tickets, you have the option of driving to the thermal pools or straight down to the bottom of the canyon.
+When you purchase your entry tickets, you can drive to the thermal pools or straight down to the bottom of the canyon.

 Though the thermal pools provide the best photographs, we think the caves, tunnel, and river deserve most of your time.